DalbertSun1/CS180_Project5/README.md

 2. Dalbert Sun submitted every part of our project.
 He submitted the Report and the Vocareum Workspace.
 3. Detailed description of each class:

- **MyCalendar Class**

-This class contains the main calendar of our project.
-When the patient creates an account and logins in they then have the option of creating an appointment.
-When they select this option they will be able to see a calendar that shows all the days in the month.
-They can then type in what day they want to book the appointment and they will be shown a list of times, and the program continues.
-Once several appointments are made, this class updates the calendar.
-When the next person wants to book an appointment and get to the prompt which shows them the calendar they will be able to see all the days in the month again, but specific days will have times underneath them.
-These times symbolize appointments that have been booked already on said days.
-Thus, the class ensures that when looking at a calendar, users with a specific time range for when they are available can see what days they could take an appointment and when they can't.

-**Relationship:**  MyCalendar has a relation to our main method class which is Login.
-When we run Login and login as a user and choose to make an appointment, myCalender is called and the calendar is shown to the user.

 **Appointment Class**

 The Appointment class manages individual appointments, has attributessuch as time for the specific slot, customerName representing the booking of an appointment, and isBooked indicating availability.
 Its constructor initializes appointments as unbooked, setting default values for customerName and isBooked.
 We made getters and setters to help access and modify appointment details like time, customer name, and maximum number of attendees allowed.
 The class enables booking and cancellation through methods like bookAppointment and cancelAppointment.
 The toString() method presents a clear status of whether an appointment is booked or available.